dseguy/clearPHP/rules/no-nested-ternary.md

 ## Rule Details

-Ternary operators are OK.
+Ternary operators are fine.
 Nesting them hurts.

 <!--
 ## When Not To Use It